 To accomplish the whitening of your teeth, we utilize a tray whitening system.
 This tray whitening system is completed in 2 steps.
 The first step is to make an impression of your teeth.
-With this impression, we'll craft you custom whitening trays that you can use over and over.
-Finally, you will take the whitening gel and put it in the gel for a short period of time over a period of a few days.
+With this impression, we'll craft for custom whitening trays that you can use over and over.
+Finally, you will take the whitening gel and put it in the tray for a short period of time over a period of a few days.
 This often results in a whiter smile of 4 - 8 shades!

 We also offer in-office bleaching for people in a hurry!

 Please contact us today to see if you are a candidate for this type of whitening.

 Wisdom Teeth and Tooth Extraction